Blog

 The State of Illinois offers members of the Teachers' Retirement Insurance Program (TRIP) a healthcare program called Total Retiree Advantage Illinois (TRAIL).
 In order to join TRIP, you must be receiving a monthly benefit from TRS and have at least eight years of creditable service.

 A Medicare Advantage Prescription Drug (MAPD) plan through TRAIL isn’t your only option.
-You have the option to leave TRAIL and utilize your Original Medicare benefits with a Medicare Supplement.
+You can choose to opt out of TRAIL and go with your Original Medicare benefits instead, paired with a Medicare Supplement plan for added coverage.

 TRIP/TRAIL vs. Medicare Supplement

-The premiums are relatively close, but we see four major differences when comparing the Medicare Advantage HMOs to a Medicare Supplement:
+We see four major differences when comparing the Aetna Medicare Advantage Prescription Drug (MAPD) PPO Plan to a Medicare Supplement:

 1. Networks